sourcegraph/cody/ARCHITECTURE.md

 ## Telemetry

 To improve Cody, we record some events as people use Cody.
-All Telemetry should be recorded using our new framework, referred to as "V2 Telemetry" - legacy "event-logging" mechanisms ("V1 Telemetry") should no longer be used.

 ### Principles

 - Add enough Telemetry events for us to understand how Cody is used.
-- Legacy telemetry does NOT need to be recorded anymore - record Telemetry events in the "new" system only.
 - Event naming:
   - Name your event "feature" parameter `cody.<feature>`.
 Do not include the client name in the event feature.
   - Use the "action" parameter to indicate a verb corresponding to an event.
 Do not include event verbs in the "feature" parameter.